We have tried to answer most of the questions in our glossary of Q&A’s,

 What should I expect at my appointment at Brides Dress Revisited?

-We like our brides and their guests to come in, throw down their bags, and enjoy the exclusive use of our boutique and our undivided attention for 1½ hours.
+We like our brides and their special guest to come in, throw down their bags, and enjoy the exclusive use of our boutique and our undivided attention for 1½ hours.
 It sounds like a long time, but trust us it flies by!

 During this time, your appointment will be be split into three sections:

-- The Introductions: This is where we take a seat, offer you and your guest refreshments and get to know about how you visualise your wedding, your venue and, of course, the most important thing, your dress!
+- The Introductions: This is where we take a seat and get to know about how you visualise your wedding, your venue and, of course, the most important thing, your dress!
+Feel free to bring your own refreshments, preferably neutral coloured, as trying on dresses can be thirsty work, We would love to offer them but at the moment we need to protect you and our staff so we are unable to offer them at this time.

 - The Dress Selection: Once we have established your preferred styles, our consultants will begin to select four or five dresses that they feel would suit you based on your brief and your personality.
 Then, when our consultants have seen you in these dresses they will then use their vast experience in advising brides to suggest further styles and offer styling advice.
 There is no limit to how many dresses you try on and remember to keep an open mind, as many brides fall in love with a gown they initially thought wouldn’t suit!